electron/electron/docs/api/web-security.md

 ## Overriding `X-Frame-Options` header

-May websites (including Google and Youtube) use the [X-Frame-Options](x-frame-options) header to disable access to their websites in `iframe`s.
+May websites (including Google and Youtube) use the [X-Frame-Options][x-frame-options] header to disable access to their websites in `iframe`s.
 In atom-shell you can add a `disable-x-frame-options` string in the `iframe`'s name to disable this: